 The Koevoeter Courant (Crowbar Courier) is the main channel of communication of the cooperation.
 It contains messages from the board and committees, the agenda and notes from the residents’ meeting, opinions, announcements of fun activities like parties, band- or theatre performances, and any other things related to the ORKZ.
 Occasionally, when there are bigger issues to discuss, we publish an ‘Orkz Magazine.’

-Tour: another part of the process is a tour through the building.
+Tour: Another part of the process is a tour through the building.
 During the registration evening you can sign up for a tour.
-It takes place every other Sunday night at 19:00, and it takes about an hour and a half.
+It takes place every other Thursday night at 19:00, and~~ it takes about an hour and a half.
 The tour guides will show you the whole building, giving you a pretty good understanding of what it means to live in the ORKZ.
 The tour can be given in English or Dutch, but please let us know ahead of time.

 Handing in your letter: aspiring residents are also required to hand in an application/motivation letter.
 It can be written in English or Dutch.
-You can hand over your letter at the start of the tour, drop it in the mailbox at the door of the office, or hand it in at the office during opening hours (Mondays between 14:00 and 18:00 and Thursdays between 14:00 and 18:00).
+You can hand over your letter at the start of the tour, drop it in the mailbox at the door of the office, or hand it in at the office during opening hours (Thursdays between 14:00 and 18:00).
 Don’t forget to put your phone number in the letter.

-Important: every four weeks you have to extend your enrolment again.
+Important: every four weeks you have to extend your enrollment again.
 If you extend by calling or dropping by, the Intro will inform you about the next extension date.

 By calling the office, leaving a note, putting a message in the notebook at the office or dropping by during opening hours.